paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-01-26-brighton_to_copenhagen.md

 Ideally, it would be possible to reach Copenhagen in a single day, but with no overnight services operating along this route, a stop-over in Germany is required.
 This suits me fine; although I can’t speak the language, and barely understand the culture, I feel a strange sense of homecoming whenever I return.

 [Hamburg Hauptbahnhof][3] has the very opposite effect.
 While spacious and open, it has an imposing, industrial appearance.
 Its 70 metre-wide roof lacks windows where it matters, giving it a suffocating heft, all of which aided by dingy and perfunctory ironwork.
 Any welcome is further undermined by the abundance of advertising and the bright signage of the adjacent shopping mall.
-You don’t so much arrive at this station, but be consumed it.
+You don’t so much arrive at this station, but be consumed by it.

 ## Day 2: Hamburg, and onto Copenhagen